 The Rock Creek Floodplain grant was one of the largest in this series.
 One of the project’s key ecological enhancements involves improving floodplain connectivity and function.
 Clean Water Services and partners intend to do that by using Mother Nature’s most effective North American mammal—Castor canadensis.
 To encourage beaver activity, CWS plans to install large woody debris and select native plantings to create anchor points for them.

 But it’s not just beavers that will benefit from this enhancement project!
 The site supports many other species including 50+ types of resident and migratory birds, Roosevelt elk, red-legged frogs and steelhead salmon.
 Given the deep pool of biodiversity and its proximity to a new urban development and an academic institution, it’s not surprising that Metro’s Capital Grants committee found the proposal important and timely.

 Tualatin Riverkeepers will take the lead in managing the community engagement component of the project, leveraging its existing partnerships with organizations serving Muslim and Latino communities.
 Through its Environmental Studies Center and the work of professors and students in multiple departments, PCC Rock Creek will work to maximize the educational—as well as the ecological—potential of the site.

 After nine years, $15 million dollars and 51 projects, there is no doubt that Metro’s Capital Grant Program changed the landscape for the better.

-Click here to view the Rock Creek at PCC project brief.
+Click here to view the Rock Creek at PCC case study.